guitarmind/tesseract-web-service/README.md

     sudo apt-get install python-tornado
     sudo apt-get install python-imaging

 You need to compile and install the latest version (3.02.02) of tesseract-ocr manually to support C API.
-More detail can be found at <a href="https://code.google.com/p/tesseract-ocr/wiki/Compiling" target="_blank">this wiki</a>.
+More details can be found at <a href="https://code.google.com/p/tesseract-ocr/wiki/Compiling" target="_blank">this wiki</a>.
 Here is an example on Ubuntu 12.04 LTS:

     mkdir ~/temp
     mkdir ~/temp/tessdata